get all the latest

 Mentorship is a cornerstone of the JAM Camp experience.
 Individuals leading the camp also serve as mentors to the campers and take a biblical approach in relating their experiences to their young audience.
 Because the majority of JAM Camp leaders come from backgrounds similar to those attending the program, they are able to offer credible advice and encouragement.

 mentorship is a cornerstone of the jam camp experience.

 The mentors remind the young athletes that through God’s love and strength they can become responsible leaders who are empowered to persevere through tough times — something that all are bound to face in the course of their lives.

 “My children have been involved in church and church activities since birth,” shares the mother of three attendees.
 “However, I have never seen them as excited and motivated to live a Christ-filled life as after attending JAM Camp.”

 “This camp helped me notice that I’m a real leader,” says one participant.
 “The mentors at JAM Camp really showed me how much I’m worth,” added another.

-This year organizers are looking forward to hosting a week-long camp at the Athletes in Action Sports Complex and Retreat Center in Ohio.
-In addition, plans are in the works for day-long camps in Orlando, Los Angeles and other locations still being determined.
+Organizers are looking forward to hosting a week-long camp in July at the Athletes in Action Sports Complex and Retreat Center in Ohio for young men in grades nine through 12.

 In order to attend JAM Camp each camper pays a $15 registration fee with the remaining expenses covered by gifts from individuals like you.
 Through your generous partnership, you can play a part in ensuring young athletes get the opportunity to encounter Jesus and positively impact their communities through JAM Camp.
 Click here to learn more.